 - Always rotate through your bean storage.
 Otherwise, they will eventually go bad or lose nutrients.

 - Write the date on a piece of tape on the storage container.
 This will make it easier to rotate the beans.

 Shelf Life: Indefinitely

 Storing dry beans in the freezer will protect them from heat, light, and insects.
 They should last years this way.
 To store dry beans in the freezer:

 - Put the beans in a sealable freezer bag.

 - Label the beans with the date so you can easily rotate them.

-- If you need to remove them but don’t plan on using them (such as to make more space in your freezer), make sure you bring the beans to room temperature before putting them in any storage container as condensation can form.
+- If you need to remove them but don’t plan on using them (such as to make more space in your freezer), bring the beans to room temperature before putting them in any storage container, as condensation can form.

 Option 3: Vacuum Sealing